Work Like an Agent: Master AI in 7 Steps to Write Great Copy

 Step 7 Proofreading and Checking

-This is the final step; you need to check the content output by AI.
-It is equivalent to tasting the dishes made by the chef.
+This is the final step.
+You need to check the content output by the AI.
+It's equivalent to tasting the dishes made by the chef.
 This step is crucial because it prevents hallucinations and errors, ensuring reliable results.

-When using AI, you need to always be vigilant about the content it outputs.
-Because no matter how you constrain and require AI, hallucinations are an inevitable problem at this stage.
-It will fabricate facts, presumptuously modify your requirements, and misinterpret the meaning of materials.
-It will mistake sugar for salt and also deceive you by calling shrimp fish.
+During the use of AI, you need to always be vigilant about the content it outputs.
+Because no matter how you constrain and require the AI, hallucinations are an inevitable problem at this stage.
+It will fabricate facts, presumptuously modify your requirements for it, and misinterpret the meaning of materials.
+It might mistake sugar for salt and also trick you into calling shrimp fish.

-If you really cannot determine whether the content output by AI is correct, you can ask it to provide citation sources or require it to perform semantic comparisons on certain content and references.
+If you really cannot discern whether the AI's output is correct, you can ask it to provide citation sources or ask it to perform semantic comparisons for certain content and references.

 "Check if the article meets my requirements."